helion3/inspire-tree/README.md

 - Node: `npm install -save inspire-tree` or
 - Bower `bower install --save inspire-tree`

+The `dist` directory contains several versions:

+- `bundled` - Includes stripped-down version of lodash, has no external dependencies.
+- `core` - Excludes DOM rendering logic, for those using a custom renderer.
+- `min` - Minified source for production use.

 ## Using

 At a minimum you must provide a target DOM element and data / data loader.